Access Cluster

 | kubectl command reference | https://kubernetes.io/docs/reference/kubectl/kubectl/ |

-You must use a kubectl version that is within the minor version difference of the cluster.
+You must use a kubectl version that is within the cluster’s minor version difference.
 For example, if the cluster version is 1.30, you can use kubectl versions 1.29, 1.30, or 1.31.

-- Please refer to the following document about kubectl’s version skew policy. https://kubernetes.io/releases/version-skew-policy/#kubectl
+- Please refer to the following document for the version skew policy of kubectl. https://kubernetes.io/releases/version-skew-policy/#kubectl

-To access a Kubernetes cluster with kubectl, you need a kubeconfig file containing the Kubernetes server address and authentication information.
+To access a Kubernetes cluster with kubectl, you need a kubeconfig file that contains the Kubernetes server address and authentication information.

 Kubernetes Engine supports authentication via admin certificate kubeconfig and user authentication key kubeconfig.

-This kubeconfig uses the admin certificate as an authentication method when accessing the Kubernetes API.
+This kubeconfig uses the admin certificate as the authentication method when accessing the Kubernetes API.

-Kubernetes Engine > Cluster List > Cluster Details > Admin kubeconfig Download button to click and download the kubeconfig file.
+Kubernetes Engine > Cluster List > Cluster Details > Admin kubeconfig download Click the button to download the kubeconfig file.

-- Administrator kubeconfig download is only possible for Admin.
+- Downloading the admin kubeconfig is allowed only for Admin.

-- There are separate private endpoint and public endpoint versions, and you can download each only once.
+- There are separate private endpoint and public endpoint versions, and each can be downloaded only once.

 - By default, kubectl looks for a file named config in the $HOME/.kube directory.
-Or you can set the KUBECONFIG environment variable or specify the
+You can also set the KUBECONFIG environment variable or specify the

-kubeconfigflag to use a different kubeconfig file. - Private endpoints are by default only accessible from nodes of the respective cluster.
-For resources in the same Account and same region, you can allow access by adding them to the private endpoint access control settings.
+kubeconfigflag to use a different kubeconfig file. - Private endpoints are, by default, only accessible from the nodes of the respective cluster.
+For resources in the same account and the same region, you can allow access by adding them to the private endpoint access control settings.

 User authentication key kubeconfig

-This kubeconfig uses the user’s Open API authentication key as the authentication method when accessing the Kubernetes API.
+This kubeconfig uses the user’s Open API authentication key as the credential when accessing the Kubernetes API.

 User kubeconfig download

-- User kubeconfig download is only possible for users with cluster view permission.
+- Downloading a user’s kubeconfig is allowed only for users with cluster read permissions.

-- There are separate ones for private endpoint and public endpoint.
+- There are separate ones for private endpoints and public endpoints.

-- Since the downloaded kubeconfig file does not contain the authentication key token, you need to add the authentication key token information before using it.
+- Since the downloaded kubeconfig file does not contain the authentication key token, you must add the authentication key token information before using it.
 (See the next paragraph)

-Add authentication key token to user kubeconfig file
+Add authentication key token to the user kubeconfig file

-Below is an example of a user’s kubeconfig file.
-To use the kubeconfig file, you need to add the authentication key token (AUTHKEY_TOKEN) information in the token field inside the file.
+Below is an example of a user kubeconfig file.
+To use the kubeconfig file, you must add the authentication key token (AUTHKEY_TOKEN) information to the token field inside the file.

 apiVersion: v1